 Embed yourself in the mishaps Francine cultivates while securing her future happiness in How to Ruin Your Reputation in 10 Days (Ladies of Passion, Book 2).
 Available now!

 On her deathbed, Mary’s mother begged Mary not to wed a man who didn’t respect and love her for who she is.
 Mary took that wish to heart, swearing off any man who doesn’t view women as equals.
 Unfortunately, that number includes almost every man in le bon ton.
-Now a champion of women’s rights and an advocate for equality across all classes, Mary fearlessly puts herself in harm’s way every day.
-But cutting words or even physical violence don’t frighten her as much as the concept of losing her heart to a man, rather than the women she occasionally chooses as lovers.
+Now a champion of women’s rights, an advocate for equality across all classes, and a collector of stray animals, Mary fearlessly puts herself in harm’s way every day.
+Cutting words or even physical violence don’t frighten her as much as the concept of losing her heart.

-Mary would do anything to protect her friends, even her godmother’s arrogant nephew.
-A fake engagement gives her the perfect excuse to decide if her not-so-husband-to-be is guilty of the same crimes as so many of his peers.
+Mary would do anything to help her friends, even her godmother’s arrogant nephew.
+A fake engagement gives her the perfect distraction when she excuse to decide if her not-so-husband-to-be is guilty of the same crimes as so many of his peers.